Halfligh/OCR--Projet-7/README.md

 To-do List :
-- Make the responsive for mobile
+WIP - Make the responsive for mobile
 - Make the global review